The 12 Best Canon EOS Cameras Ever - Amateur Photographer

 Canon EOS 5DS & 5DS R (2015)

-In effect, it was putting medium format image quality in a DSLR body.
+In effect, Canon was putting medium format image quality in a DSLR body.

 The February 2015 launch of the 50.6MP cameras – the ‘R’ model effectively did without an optical low-pass filter in order to maximise the sharpness of the camera’s sensor – meant Canon was widening the appeal of the EOS DSLR range.